WrestleMania 40 match card & rumors

 The next event on the WWE schedule is none other than the two-night spectacular that will be WrestleMania 40, emanating from Lincoln Financial Field in Philadelphia, Pennsylvania, on Sat., April 6 & Sun., April 7, 2024, on Peacock, WWE Network, and pay-per-view.

-We’re still roughly one month out from showtime and but the card is filling out.
+We’re still just under one month out from showtime and but the card is filling out.

 - WWE Universal Championship: Roman Reigns (c) vs. Cody Rhodes